-People with compromised airway clearance are typically prescribed a combination of drug therapies, chest physical therapy (CPT), special coughing positions and techniques, and one or more of several cough-assist accessories.
+People with compromised airway clearance are typically prescribed a combination of drug therapies, chest physiotherapy (CPT), special coughing positions and techniques, and one or more of several cough-assist accessories.

-If these regimens fail to provide adequate relief, or a patient continues to experience infections and other complications caused by an inability to clear mucus from the airways, the treating physician may prescribe a more powerful therapy: a medical device that delivers high frequency chest wall oscillation (HFCWO), such as the SmartVest® System from Electromed.
+If these regimens fail to provide adequate relief, or a patient continues to experience infections, breathing problems and other complications caused by an inability to cough up mucus from the airways, the treating physician may prescribe a more powerful therapy: a medical device that delivers high frequency chest wall oscillation (HFCWO), such as the SmartVest® System from Electromed.

-HFCWO technology consists of a wearable vest surrounding an inflatable air bladder, a programmable air compressor and a hose (or hoses) connecting the two.
-The patient dons the vest and turns on the compressor, which delivers a rapidly repeating pulse of air, alternately squeezing and releasing the upper body.
+HFCWO technology consists of a wearable vest surrounding an inflatable air bladder, a programmable air pulse generator and a hose connecting the two.
+The patient dons the vest and turns on the generator, which delivers a rapidly repeating pulse of air, alternately squeezing and releasing the upper body.
 Each squeeze simulates a “mini cough,” which acts to:

 - Loosen mucus from the walls of lung airways

-- Propel mucus toward larger airways, where it can be expectorated or suctioned
+- Propel mucus toward larger airways, where it can be easily coughed out

 Suitable for patients of all ages, from full-term newborns to senior citizens, HFCWO (also known as high frequency chest compression, HFCC) typically becomes a vitally important part of a patient’s daily, long-term treatment routine.
 Patients usually self-administer two 15- to 30-minute HFCWO sessions daily, with the system programmed to deliver five to 20 compressions per second, as directed by their doctor’s prescription.